 - 1. There is no minimum lot area or dimension for common interest subdivisions established pursuant to Section 6.08.010 (Common Interest Subdivisions) of this Development Code. - 2.
 Landscaped areas with a minimum dimension of 5 FT or more shall contribute toward the "minimum landscape coverage" calculation. - 3.
 The "minimum landscape coverage" calculation for interior and corner lots shall exclude all landscaped areas located within public rights-of-way. - 4.
 The minimum separation area between a building, wall or fence, and a parking space or drive aisle, shall be fully landscaped.
 The separation area may include pedestrian walkways, as necessary; however, a minimum 3-FT wide planter area shall be maintained between a building wall and a pedestrian walkway.
 The minimum separation dimension does not include any area devoted to vehicle overhang. - 5.
-Refer to Appendix J (High Terrain Zone and Existing Airspace Obstructions Study) of the ALUCP for maximum building/structure heights. - 6.
 Includes major high pressure pipelines for fuel oil, gasoline, and diesel and aviation fuels within the City.
 Existing pipelines include: - a.
 Two parallel pipelines (a 16-inch and a 20-inch) that enter the City at Benson Avenue, traveling parallel to the northerly side of the Southern Pacific right-of-way to Ontario International Airport, then parallel to the southerly side of the Southern Pacific right-of-way, then parallel to the northerly side of the right-of-way beyond Ontario International Airport, then exiting the City at Etiwanda Avenue; and - b.
 Two parallel pipelines that traverse the easterly portion of the City, entering the City at the southerly portion of Milliken Avenue, then traveling north under Milliken Avenue to Inland Empire Boulevard, then east to Rochester Avenue, then north to the City Limits.